nropatas/aalto-microservices-project/README.md

 ![System Architecture](images/architecture.png)

 The system consists of an API Gateway and three services.
-The API Gateway exposes public endpoints and proxy incoming requests to corresponding microservices.
+The API Gateway exposes public endpoints and proxies incoming requests to corresponding microservices.
 All services are implemented with Node.js, including the API Gateway to ease customization.

 ### User Service (Stateful)